 Protecting Your Rights, Wherever You Go

 When you seek this compensation, however, you must prove the landowner’s negligence, which can be difficult to do in some situations.
-That’s why it’s important to seek the help of an experienced lawyer such as Attorney Mark Casto from The Mark Casto Law Firm, PC.
+That’s why it’s important to seek the help of an experienced lawyer like me, Attorney Mark Casto, of The Mark Casto Law Firm, PC.

-For decades, our firm has been representing accident victims who were injured because of unsafe or dangerous conditions in or around residential homes, apartment buildings, commercial spaces, public venues, and other locations throughout Georgia.
+For decades, I have represented accident victims who were injured because of unsafe or dangerous conditions in or around residential homes, apartment buildings, commercial spaces, public venues, and other locations throughout Georgia.

-We are a local legal team and deeply familiar with all relevant laws and statutes.
+I am a local personal injury attorney and deeply familiar with all relevant laws and statutes in Georgia and Alabama.

-Some of the most common premises liability cases we’ve handled include those involving:
+Some of the most common premises liability cases I’ve handled include those involving: